jbee/jbee.github.io/lex/index.md

 {% include links.html %}

+In general linear expression are a simple intuitive tool to determine if a certain byte pattern occurs and where it ends.
+In case of a mismatch they point out the problematic position in both pattern and input sequence.

+## Motivation

-Linear expressions are a way to define patterns for terminals in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+Linear expressions are my solution to define patterns for terminals in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
-Here *terminal* is understood as any sequence of characters that is one atomic thing.
+*Terminal* here is understood as any sequence of characters that is one atomic thing.
 A leaf in a parse tree.
 Like identifiers, numbers or string literals.

-**Question:** *Does the input start with a pattern that makes it a certain terminal and where does it end?*

 With the goal of implementing a full general parser in very little code the use of regular expressions is